pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region monitoring, regional dashboards, global health checks, and distributed monitoring.
+**Answer:** * Cross-region monitoring, regional dashboards, global health checks, and distributed monitoring.

 </details>

+#### Intermediate Level

-**Q4:** How would you design monitoring for a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design monitoring for a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Distributed monitoring, real-time metrics, performance tracking, and scalable monitoring infrastructure.
+**Answer:** * Distributed monitoring, real-time metrics, performance tracking, and scalable monitoring infrastructure.

 </details>

-**Q5:** What happens if your monitoring system goes down during peak traffic?
+**Q2:** What happens if your monitoring system goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Fallback monitoring, alerting systems, incident response, and recovery procedures.
+**Answer:** * Fallback monitoring, alerting systems, incident response, and recovery procedures.

 </details>

-**Q6:** How would you handle analytics for a CDN that needs to support real-time dashboards?
+**Q3:** How would you handle analytics for a CDN that needs to support real-time dashboards?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Real-time data processing, streaming analytics, dashboard updates, and event-driven architecture.
+**Answer:** * Real-time data processing, streaming analytics, dashboard updates, and event-driven architecture.

 </details>

+#### Advanced Level

-**Q7:** Design monitoring for a CDN that needs to support enterprise features.
+**Q1:** Design monitoring for a CDN that needs to support enterprise features.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Enterprise monitoring, compliance tracking, audit logs, and enterprise-specific metrics.
+**Answer:** * Enterprise monitoring, compliance tracking, audit logs, and enterprise-specific metrics.

 </details>

-**Q8:** How would you handle monitoring for a CDN that needs to support custom domains and enterprise features?
+**Q2:** How would you handle monitoring for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific monitoring, enterprise dashboards, custom metrics, and compliance monitoring.
+**Answer:** * Domain-specific monitoring, enterprise dashboards, custom metrics, and compliance monitoring.

 </details>

-**Q9:** What monitoring optimizations would you implement for a CDN with high throughput?
+**Q3:** What monitoring optimizations would you implement for a CDN with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Performance monitoring, resource tracking, bottleneck identification, and optimization recommendations.
+**Answer:** * Performance monitoring, resource tracking, bottleneck identification, and optimization recommendations.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design monitoring for a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design monitoring for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific monitoring, enterprise dashboards, custom metrics, and compliance monitoring.
+**Answer:** * Domain-specific monitoring, enterprise dashboards, custom metrics, and compliance monitoring.

 </details>